Technical Architecture¶

 /api/text/analyze |

-PhonoLex uses two-level soft Levenshtein distance with precomputed phoneme-level dot products.
+PhonoLex uses two-level soft Levenshtein with precomputed phoneme-level dot products.

 Level 1 — Component similarity (within onset, nucleus, or coda):

 Soft Levenshtein DP on phoneme sequences.
 Substitution cost = 1 - cosine(phoneme_a, phoneme_b) using precomputed norms and dot products.
-This preserves cluster length penalties (e.g., /kr/ vs /k/ onset → cost includes an insertion penalty).
+Cluster length penalties (e.g., /kr/ vs /k/ onset) emerge naturally from the DP.

 Soft Levenshtein DP on syllable sequences with substitution cost = 1 - syl_sim: